hilbix/bootp/README.md

 Bugs?
 TODOs?

 - `bootp` is currently a bit picky and sloppy at the same time when it comes to proper formats
+  - The request script is responsible to hand out proper `DHCP` codes
-- Be sure to restart `bootp` it if it fails
+- Be sure to restart `bootp` if it fails
   - It currently relies to the default signal handling
   - It also OOPSes on things it does not understand
+- `SEED` to set the distribution is stupid and should be autodetectable from `ISO`
+  - However that is not a `bootp` limitation, it is just not yet scripted
+  - You can add it yourself with a bit of scripting if you like
+  - Or vice versa, create some script which sets the ISO based on the `SEED` value
+  - To get the seed use something like `source request/proxmox.sh; get-ip $VMID && echo $seed`
-- VEND handling should be better
+- `VEND` handling should be better
   - Currently the script has no access to the VEND data from the request
 - Error processing/output could be improved
 - Some fields are not handed to the script:
   - RFC1542 flags field
   - second field
   - hops
-- Some fields cannot be changed
+- Some fields cannot be changed yet
   - hops
   - `WANT`ed IP
 - The script names are hardcoded